josevcm/nfc-laboratory/README.md

  - AirSpy Mini: Better results, tuning the third harmonic 40.68Mhz, with a sampling frequency of 10 Mbps, with these parameters it is possible to capture the communication up to 424 Kbps.

-  - RTL SDR: Wors tuning the second harmonic 27.12Mhz, due to the limitation in the maximum sampling rate of 3Mbps, it only allows you to capture the commands.
+  - RTL SDR: Works tuning the second harmonic 27.12Mhz, due to the limitation in the maximum sampling rate of 3Mbps, it only allows you to capture the commands.

   - Lime SDR: I couldn't finish the job with this receiver, maybe one day ...